loelschlaeger/fHMM/README.md

 library("fHMM")
 ```

-The package has a build-in function to download financial data from
+The package has a built-in function to download financial data from
 [Yahoo Finance](https://finance.yahoo.com/):

 ``` r